SimoSultan/dlm/docs/sdp.md

 #### Instructors

 - An instructor who is old enough to teach learner drivers legally, according to QLD law, will be able to sign up and use the app. *(I have not included their QLD license numbers as I did not wish to validate that number with QLD Department of Transport for this MVP)*.
 They will be taken to their edit profile page where they are to fill in their personal information.
-There is client side validation to check the age of a user on profile creation.
+There is server side validation to check the age of a user on profile creation.
 - If that person does not complete their details and try to book a lesson, they will receive an error prompting them to complete their registration.
 - For instructors who have complete profile information can now book a lesson with an student of their choice. *See note at top regarding this impractical approach*
 - Instructors can see all their lessons in their 'My Lesson' tab as well, and will be shown their upcoming and most recent lesson on their profile page.